-So we’ve done a deep dive into the research to help you make smarter choices in the grocery store to keep that medulla oblongata strong (or at least to add some fancy-pants new words like “medulla oblongata” to your vocab).
+We’ve done a deep dive into the research to help you make smarter choices in the grocery store to keep that medulla oblongata strong (or at least to add some fun new words like “medulla oblongata” to your vocab).

-Let’s be real.
-You didn’t need a listicle to tell you that your brain LOVES coffee.
+Let’s be real: You didn’t need a listicle to tell you your brain LOVES coffee.
 But we’re excited to tell you that science agrees.

-While human research in this area has been conflicting at times, one systematic review of the literature found numerous studies suggesting that lifelong consumption of coffee and other caffeinated bevvies was associated with a lower risk of cognitive decline, Alzheimer’s, Parkinson’s, and dementia.
-The effect was found to be stronger in women than in men.
+While human research in this area has been conflicting at times, a 2014 review found numerous studies suggesting that lifelong consumption of coffee and other caffeinated bevvies was associated with a lower risk of cognitive decline, Alzheimer’s disease, Parkinson’s disease, and dementia.

 But before you hit up your local barista for the third time today, know that the research suggests there’s a sweet spot for caffeine’s effect.

-One study found that one to two cups of coffee a day over a 3.5-year period reduced the rate of mild cognitive impairment, while more than two cups of coffee a day or a sudden increase in coffee intake may increase the risk.
+A 2015 study found that 1 to 2 cups of coffee per day over a 3.5-year period reduced the rate of mild cognitive impairment, while more than 2 cups of coffee a day or a sudden increase in coffee intake may increase the risk.

-Next time you get a pang of doubt about taking that second serving of chocolate cake, remember this: According to the New England Journal of Medicine, places where chocolate consumption is highest have the most Nobel Prize recipients in the world.
+Next time you get a pang of doubt about taking that second serving of chocolate cake, remember this: According to a 2012 study, places where chocolate consumption is highest have the most Nobel Prize recipients in the world.
 We REALLY like that fact.

 But seriously, it’s not that surprising when you consider that the flavanols in dark chocolate and cocoa have known anti-inflammatory and antioxidant effects, which research has found to help enhance cognitive performance and function.

-In one 2018 study, healthy participants given 28 grams (1 ounce) of 70 percent cacao chocolate saw an increase in brain activity related to cognition and memory.
+In a small 2018 study, healthy participants given 48 grams (1.7 ounces) of 70 percent cacao chocolate experienced an increase in brain activity related to cognition and memory.
 Though this is just one small study, the results suggest that dark chocolate enhances neuroplasticity and brain health.

 About 60 percent of your brain is made up of fat, and the omega-3 fatty acids found in fish may play a unique role.
-One 2018 systematic review found that omega-3 supplementation appears to boost brain health and protect against neurodegeneration in older adults.
+One 2018 research review found that omega-3 supplementation appears to boost brain health and protect against the decline of brain function in older adults.

-Another study found that consuming more fish, independent of omega-3 content, seemed to improve the volume of gray matter, the area of the brain responsible for muscle control, emotions, decision-making, memory, and more.
+A 2014 study found that consuming more fish, independent of omega-3 content, seemed to improve the volume of gray matter — the area of the brain responsible for muscle control, emotions, decision making, memory, and more.

 Not a fan of salmon?
-Try other fatty fish like sardines, mackerel, or herring, or go plant-based with flax, chia, or walnuts, though the benefits are much less in the plant sources due to reduced absorption and metabolism.
+Try other fatty fish like sardines, mackerel, or herring, or go plant-based with flaxseed, chia seeds, or walnuts (though the benefits are fewer in the plant sources due to reduced absorption and metabolism).

 Pass those sweet blue morsels for brain health, baby!
-Berries, especially blueberries, are rich in anthocyanins and other flavonoids that have been shown to help support memory function, according to a 2014 review.
+Berries, especially blueberries, are rich in anthocyanins and other flavonoids — compounds that may help support memory function, according to a 2014 review.

 Blueberries not in season?
 No problem.
 Blackberries, raspberries, cherries, and other deeply hued fruits are all fair game.

-We always knew nuts were a super smart snack, and now we have the research to prove it.
+We always knew nuts were a super smart snack, and now we have the research to back it up.
 Walnuts are loaded with phytochemicals and polyunsaturated fats linked to a wide range of brain benefits.

-Research has found that a Mediterranean diet rich in walnuts may help improve working memory.
-One cohort study found that nut consumption was linked to improved processing speed, cognitive flexibility, memory, and global cognitive function.
+According to a 2012 study, a Mediterranean diet rich in walnuts may help improve working memory.
+A 2011 study also suggests that nut consumption is linked to improved processing speed, cognitive flexibility, memory, and global cognitive function.

-It seems that the unique combination of caffeine and the amino acid l-theanine gives green tea its status as a brain superfood.
-Just make sure to brew your green tea or matcha latte without added sugar or ask for it unsweetened when ordering out.
+It seems that the unique combination of caffeine and the amino acid L-theanine gives green tea its status as a friend of the brain.
+Just make sure to brew your green tea or matcha latte without added sugar or ask for it unsweetened when ordering.

-While there are plenty of goodies you can nosh on to fuel your brain, there are a few — possibly including some of your faves (hello, garlic fries) — that aren’t doing you any favors.
+While there are plenty of goodies you can nosh on to fuel your brain, there are a few — possibly including some of your faves (hello, garlic fries) — that aren’t doing you many favors.

 One 2016 study found growing evidence that trans fats may play a role in Alzheimer’s disease and cognitive decline.
-A 2014 systematic review found they increased the risk of cognitive disorders like dementia.
+And a 2014 review suggests that they increase the risk of cognitive disorders like dementia.

 When reading food labels and ingredient lists, don’t be fooled by the “trans fat free” sticker on the front.
-Foods are allowed to use that claim when they contain less than 0.5 grams of trans fat per serving.
+Manufacturers are allowed to use that claim when a food contains less than 0.5 grams of trans fat per serving.
 To be sure, avoid any foods with “partially hydrogenated oils” in the ingredients.

-One study found that consuming one to two sugary drinks (including juice!) per day was associated with 1.6 years of additional brain aging.
-It also suggested that sugar guzzlers had poorer memory and reduced overall brain volume than those who abstained.
+A 2017 study found that consuming one to two sugary drinks (including juice!) per day was associated with 1.6 years of additional brain aging.
+It also suggested that folks who guzzled sugary drinks had poorer memory and reduced overall brain volume than those who abstained.